Small Business Failure Checklist

 Pitfalls You Should Avoid

 - Starting for the Wrong Reason?
 Do not start a business because it’s your hobby; just to make money; you have a great idea; or you want to be your own boss.
 It’s hard work!
-Initial excitement will dwindle, and enthusiasm is not enough to succeed.
+Initial excitement will dwindle, and the enthusiasm is not enough to succeed.

 - Lack of Knowledge/Skills?
 In addition to having the technical skills of your product or service within the industry you’re entering, you must know how to manage the business successfully.
 Get a partner to compliment your skills or acquire them.